jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-14.md

 cross subsidies shall be made transparent and identified separately in the billing statements provided to End-users by the Suppliers.
 Section 2.
 Scope of Application.
-This Rule shall apply to NPC, TRANSCO or its Buyer or Concessionaire, Distribution Utilities and PSALM.
+This Rule shall apply to NAPOCOR, TRANSCO or its Buyer or Concessionaire, Distribution Utilities and PSALM.
 Section 3.
 Calculation of Cross Subsidies.
 (a) The ERC may extend the period for the removal of cross subsidies for